-Bristol, gateway to the West Country, was for centuries second only to London in size and importance.
+Bristol, gateway to the West Country, was for centuries an inland port second only to London in size and importance.
 It remains a bustling and vibrant city, with more Georgian buildings than neighbouring Bath.
 Once a major seaport, dating back to the 11th century, its Merchant Venturers financed explorers on voyages to discover new lands and sent their ships to trade throughout the known world.
-Much of that maritime heritage can still be found: the city’s harbour side retains evidence of its past glories, including Isambard Kingdom Brunel’s pioneering steamship ‘ss Great Britain’ (now a major visitor attraction) together with many other fascinating relics and friendly waterside inns, all helping to evoke the atmosphere of the bygone days of sail.
-M-Shed, a new, free museum in one of the old dockside buildings charts many aspects of Bristol’s history.
+Much of that maritime heritage can still be found: the city’s harbourside retains evidence of its past glories, including Isambard Kingdom Brunel’s pioneering steamship ‘ss Great Britain’ (now a major visitor attraction) together with many other fascinating relics and friendly waterside inns, all helping to evoke the atmosphere of the bygone days of sail.
+M-Shed, a new, free museum in one of the old dockside wharehouse buildings which charts aspects of Bristol’s history.
 Brunel’s iconic Clifton Suspension Bridge has become a symbol of the city and is a ‘must’ for visitors.

 Your group can be met in Bristol, Bath or another location of your choice.
-If you have an idea of a particular theme, we probably have an expert to cover it, so just ask!
+If you have an idea or a particular theme, we probably have an expert to cover it, so just ask.

 Here are just a few examples of what we do:

-1. General panoramic coach tour of Bristol taking in wonderful views of the city centre, two cathedrals, waterfront, SS Great Britain, the Avon Gorge, the Suspension bridge, Clifton and the University.
+1. General panoramic coach tour of Bristol taking in wonderful views of the city centre, two cathedrals, waterfront, SS Great Britain, the Avon Gorge, the Clifton Suspension bridge, Clifton viilage and the University.

 2. Walking tours including:

-Maritime Bristol: Discover the historic docks and harbour area, the river Avon, famous waterside inns, tales of pirates and the slave trade.
+Maritime Bristol: Discover the historic docks and harbourside area, the river Avon, famous waterside inns, tales of pirates and the slave trade.

 3. Medieval Bristol: Explore Bristol’s Saxon and medieval core – ancient churches, old streets and gateways, curiosities such as Bristol’s ‘nails’ and a clock with two minute hands!